stud131/docs-monaca/content/products_guide/monaca_ide/monaca_ci/firebase.en.md

 3. Select `Firebase` and fill in the required information such as

-    -   `Config Alias`: a unique identifier for each service
+    -   `Config Alias`: a unique identifier for each service.
     -   `API Token`: API Token provided by Firebase.
     -   `Project ID`: Project ID displayed on Firebase console.